There Is No Reason to Fear the Proctologist

 Your doctor will spend time talking with you.
 You will be able to tell your doctor exactly what you are experiencing, when it began and how it presents.
 You will be asked a series of questions about all aspects of your health and many specific questions about your problem.
 Your answers will be held in complete confidentiality.
 Your answers will usually give your proctologist a strong idea as to the nature of your problem.

 After taking your history and discussing your symptoms, it is time for the doctor to conduct an examination.
 A nurse will take you into an exam room and help you lie down on your left side, in a comfortable manner.

-The doctor will first look at your anal area, looking for any abnormalities, protrusions or painful areas.
+The doctor will first look at your anal area, looking for any abnormalities, protrusions, or painful areas.
 The doctor will then perform some or all of the exams:

 A digital exam will be performed (unless the area is too tender to permit an exam).
 The doctor will insert a finger into your rectum to assess the tone of your anal sphincter (muscle), and check for any lumps or masses in your anus and rectum.

 The doctor may then insert a small anoscope.
 This will allow a visualization of the anal area to look for hemorrhoids or other conditions affecting the anus.

-A proctoscopy may be performed, whereby the proctologists places a scope (a hollow tube with a light at the end) into the rectum to look at the lining of the rectum and anus.
+A proctoscopy may be performed, whereby the proctologists place a scope (a hollow tube with a light at the end) into the rectum to look at the lining of the rectum and anus.